Jermaine Paul

-Jeremiah Jermaine Paul (born July 26, 1979) is an American R&B singer-songwriter.
-He is the winner of season 2 of American talent competition The Voice.
-Prior to his stint on The Voice, he provided uncredited vocals on Alicia Keys' Grammy-nominated song "Diary" from her 2003 album, The Diary of Alicia Keys.
-Paul was a member of the short-lived R&B group 1Accord, which was signed to Shaquille O'Neal's T.W.Is.M.
-Records.
+Jeremiah Jermaine Paul (born July 26, 1979) is an American R&B singer.
+He is best known for his backing vocals on Alicia Keys' singles "Diary", "Unbreakable", and her cover of Marvin Gaye's "If This World Were Mine".
+The former of which received a nomination for Best R&B Performance by a Duo or Group with Vocals at the 47th Annual Grammy Awards.
+Paul was initially a member of the short-lived R&B group 1Accord, who signed with Shaquille O'Neal's T.W.Is.M.
+Records in 1994.

+In 2012, Paul won season 2 of American reality competition series The Voice.
+That same year, his cover of R. Kelly's "I Believe I Can Fly" peaked at number 83 on the Billboard Hot 100.

 Early life

 Jeremiah Jermaine Paul was born on July 26, 1979, in Harriman, New York, and was raised in Spring Valley, New York, the fifth of 10 children.
 His father encouraged his involvement in music by "turning their living room into a musical performance area".
 "It was loaded with instruments—piano, drums and guitars—and some of the kids, including Jermaine, formed a group to perform gospel songs in local churches."
 By the time he was 12 years old, he began to acquire a reputation for singing at local churches and talent shows with his family.
 Jermaine joined numerous adult choirs.

 At the age of two, Jermaine and his brother moved to Alabama with their grandfather.
 There, he was introduced to the guitar.
 He played his step-grandmother's old Gibson guitar at the local church.
 With some knowledge of the guitar, and the yearning to go back to New York, he wrote his first song.